 - 6 / Strong Breeze / 25-31 mph: large branches in motion; whistling heard in telegraph wires; umbrellas used with difficulty

-Above this level, things escalate quickly…
+Above 30 mph, things escalate quickly…

 - 7 / Moderate Gale / 32-38 mph: whole trees in motion; clear inconvenience felt when walking against the wind; will affect balance; avoid exposed ridge lines and cliffy edges; if the temperature is below freezing, you risk first degree frostbite on any exposed skin.
-(This is where I nope-out.)

 Above this level, staying upright is extremely difficult…